NeuraByte-UCSD-ITS/nutrirate/README.md

 ## Assessment of Missingness

 In our dataset the 'rating' column has a large number of missing values (15,036 missing).
 We gathered that people who have neither an exceptionally great nor exceptionally horrible experience with a recipe are less likely to rate a recipe as they have less of motive to do so.
 This leads us to believe that the 'rating' is NMAR.
+If it were MAR, the fact that we see so many missing values would purely coincidental with no background information as a motive.

 We now investigate whether the missingness of the 'rating' column depends on other features by performing permutation tests on two different variables:
 1. `'protein'` – a feature central to our hypothesis